gpdm/tinycore-targetdisplaymode/README.md

 docker run -it --rm -v `pwd`/output:/tmp/output  tcbuild
 ```

-This should run all necessary steps to
+This will run all necessary steps to

  * download the [smc_util](https://github.com/floe/smc_util/) source and compile it
  * download [Tiny Core Linux](http://tinycorelinux.net/) release 13 ISO